Frequently Asked Questions (FAQs)

 Gifted programs and the rigor of classes vary across schools.
 While not all schools have a designated gifted program, each school does have many children in each classroom who enjoy individualized challenges presented by their teachers.

-LPS staff also supports the Lutheran Schools of Lincoln district for student services, including resources for gifted behavior and PT and OT.
+LPS staff also support Lutheran Schools of Lincoln for student services, including resources for gifted, academic support, behavior, and PT and OT.

 Can you serve my child who has a learning disability?